jschementi/challenge/README.md

 ./coding_challenge <github-username>
 ```

-Remove the candidate from the repo:
+Remove the candidate from the repo and create a pull request for the team to review:

 ```
 ./coding_challenge --remove-from-repo <github-username>